KJ-Network/K-PE/README.md

 * 1.KJ/科家 (KSKJ5755)
 * 2.Liuran/流然 (liuran2022)
 * If you want to join us, please send an email to:kskjprotonemail@proton.me
+* (Because the project file is too large, it cannot be uploaded temporarily, please forgive me)
 * This is the content of the readme file